open/close all folders

-- Scrubs played with this by having four older doctors all sharing a hospital room.
+- Played with by having four older doctors all sharing a hospital room.
 JD is understandably intimidated, but they very kindly inform him of their condition and what's required.
 Then prank him.

-- And a third example when the retired Dr. Kelso is admitted and makes sure to keep the interns assigned to treat him busy with nonsense work so he can carry on treating himself.
+- When the retired Dr. Kelso is admitted and makes sure to keep the interns assigned to treat him busy with nonsense work so he can carry on treating himself.

 - Obviously, this happens on House quite a bit.